aunetx/blur-my-shell/README.md

     - you can select the styling of the background of the folder when it is opened
   - window selector when taking a screenshot
     - uses static blur only
+  - popup blur
+    - you can choose between static blur and dynamic blur
+    - covers panel menus, the calendar and notifications popup, notification banners, OSD popups, switchers, and dialogs
+    - static blur uses the selected pipeline, like other static blur components
+    - you can choose a transparent, light, dark, or automatic background above the blur
+    - popup blur has separate corner-radius settings for the different popup surface types
+    - rounded corners for dynamic blur require the GNOME Rounded Blur library from the included guide
   - lockscreen — to customize the already existing blur
     - uses static blur only
   - [Window List](https://extensions.gnome.org/extension/602/window-list/) extension